Alumni

 Caleb Lareau studied biochemistry and mathematics at the University of Tulsa and biostatistics at Harvard.
 With support from the National Cancer Institute, he conducted his doctoral research at Harvard Medical School and the Broad Institute, where he developed new biotechnical and computational tools for understanding the genetic mechanisms underlying blood production in humans.
 As a Stanford Science Fellow, he collaborated with researchers in the School of Medicine to understand genetic relationships among cells in the human body and investigate how cells respond to damage and disease.
 Caleb is now an Assistant Professor in the Computational & Systems Biology program at the Sloan Kettering Institute.

-Shankari Rajagopal earned her PhD in physics from the University of California, Santa Barbara, where she earned her PhD.
-She has been active in mentoring and outreach.
-As a Science Fellow, Shankari pursued experimental investigations of novel phases of matter as a Science Fellow.
-She is continuing her research in the Schleier-Smith lab and will be joining the Physics Department at the University of Michigan as an Assistant Professor in January 2025.
+Shankari Rajagopal earned her MS and PhD in physics from the University of California, Santa Barbara.
+Prior to that, she graduated with an SB in physics from the Massachusetts Institute of Technology.
+As a Science Fellow, Shankari pursued experimental investigations of novel phases of matter in the Schleier-Smith lab.
+She joined the physics department at the University of Michigan as an Assistant Professor in January 2025.

 Alfredo Valencia earned a doctoral degree in chemical biology from Harvard where he conducted research at the Dana-Farber Cancer Institute.
 He was also an active member of the Minority Biomedical Scientists of Harvard and received recognition as a Diversity and Inclusion Fellow.
 Alfredo is also the recipient of a Ford Foundation Postdoctoral Fellowship.
 As a Stanford Science Fellow, he continued his work on genetics and developmental disorders.
-He is continuing his research in the Pasca lab at Stanford.
+Alfredo is currently a Senior Scientist at Pfizer.